 As explained above, I am relying on your explicit consent to process your information in categories (g) to (o) above.
-You provided this consent when you agreed that I would provide legal services.
+You provided this consent when you agreed that I would provide legal services or you asked me to provide a reference or introduction.